ychuang328/learngit/readme.txt

 git is free software
-git is version management
+git is a distributed version control system.
-git is the best tools